Written on Apr 15, 2020 10:00:55 AM

 3: Steering and Suspension

 The third most-common critical reason for a car accident cited in the NHTSA report was a combination of “steering/suspension/transmission/engine-related problems.”
-This combination category accounted for just 3 percent of the crashes cited in the report.
+This combination category accounted for just 3 percent of the traffic accidents cited in the report.

-Part of the reason why these issues are more rarely cited as the critical reason for an accident is that they’re harder to document and identify post-crash.
-Blown tires & worn brakes are easy to spot, but damage to the suspension caused by wear and tear is harder to sort out from the damage incurred in the crash.
+Part of the reason why these issues are more rarely cited as the critical reason for a car accident is that they’re harder to document and identify post-crash.
+Blown tires & worn brakes are easy to spot, but problems with the suspension caused by wear and tear is harder to sort out from the damage incurred in the crash.